 Jay is now a New Zealander, living and teaching in Auckland.
 His yoga exploration has taken him through a variety of styles, philosophies and approaches, some of them more kind on the body than others.
 His practice — and his passion — is Hañsa Flow.
 Jay thrives on sharing this powerful but gentle movement and it’s ability to alleviate chronic pain, reduce stress, build stability, nurture joy and encourage compassion.

 Hañsa Flow Instructor

 Back in the olden days Melanie (Mel) was a ballet dancer and always loved graceful movement.
 In 2010 a friend suggested trying out hot yoga at a studio in Christchurch which although enjoyable, she found quite challenging time wise and did not attend regularly.
-In 2012 Mel was diagnosed with persistent neuropathic pain syndrome which at the time was debilitating, the specialist suggested yoga to help with the pain, this was the real start to her yoga journey and effective pain management without medication.
+In 2012 Mel was diagnosed with persistent neuropathic pain syndrome which at the time was debilitating, the specialist suggested yoga to help with the pain.
+Joining Flow Hot Yoga in Christchurch was the real start to her yoga journey and effective pain management without medication.

-Mel attended Vincent’s 100-hour Hañsa yoga therapy teacher training in 2018 with a further 100 hours in 2019, this was a transformational turning point for Mel on her journey of self-discovery and yoga.
-In 2020 Mel commenced teaching yin at studio in Christchurch at the same time furthering her deeper immersion in Hañsa online training.
+On recommendation from Flow Hot Yoga, Mel attended Vincent’s 100-hour Hañsa yoga therapy teacher training in 2018 with a further 100 hours in 2019, this was a transformational turning point for Mel on her journey of self-discovery and yoga.
+In 2020 Mel commenced teaching yin at Flow Hot Yoga in Christchurch at the same time furthering her deeper immersion in Hañsa online training.